-Today is an excellent day to learn more about the health benefits of mullein.
+It’s an excellent day to learn more about the potential health benefits of mullein.

 Mullein is a common flowering plant with leaves that have been used for medicine for a long time.

 It can grow up to two meters high, with a rosette of large, hairy leaves at the base of the stalk.